 The indirect (F&A) cost rate is the mechanism used to allocate a portion of Tech's infrastructure to research funding agencies.
 Operating expenditures are collected in seven indirect cost pools and include costs for operations and maintenance (e.g., heating, cooling, electricity, janitorial services, etc.); general administrative expenses of departments such as Purchasing, Accounting, Payroll, etc.; department administration; sponsored projects administration; library; equipment; and building usage.
 These costs are included in the overhead rate.
-(Refer to ONR overhead rate agreement for current rates and to Overhead Rate Development for a complete description on how the rate is calculated).
+(Refer to ONR Overhead Rate Agreement under the heading, "Sponsored Projects Administration," for current rates; and to Rate Preparation Process for a complete description on how the rate is calculated).

-According to Uniform Guidance, the F&A cost rate is applied "on the basis of modified total direct costs, consisting of all salaries and wages, fringe benefits, materials and supplies, services, travel and subgrants and subawards up to the first \$25,000 of each subgrant or subcontract (regardless of the period covered by the subgrant or subcontract).
+According to 2 CFR 200, the F&A cost rate is applied "on the basis of modified total direct costs, consisting of all salaries and wages, fringe benefits, materials and supplies, services, travel and subgrants and subawards up to the first \$25,000 of each subgrant or subcontract (regardless of the period covered by the subgrant or subcontract).
 Equipment, capital expenditures, . . . rental costs, scholarships, and fellowships as well as the portion of each subgrant and subcontract in excess of \$25,000 shall be excluded from modified total direct costs" (Refer to Appendix III to Part 200, paragraph (C) (2) and Section 200.68 Modified Total Direct Costs).